 Sheril has been a Marshall Memorial Fellow; an international program to expose future U.S. leaders to a changing and expanding Europe.
-She is also a Next Generation Project Texas Fellow through the Robert Strauss Center for International Security and Law and served as a legislative Knauss Science Fellow on Capitol Hill with Senator Bill Nelson (D-FL) where she worked on energy, climate, and ocean policy.
+She has also served as a legislative Knauss Science Fellow on Capitol Hill with Senator Bill Nelson (D-FL) working on energy, climate, and ocean policy and a Next Generation Project Texas Fellow through the Robert Strauss Center for International Security and Law.

 Sheril is the author of The Science of Kissing, which explores one of humanity's fondest pastimes.
 She also co-authored Unscientific America: How Scientific Illiteracy Threatens Our Future with Chris Mooney, chosen by Library Journal as one of the Best Sci-Tech Books of 2009 and named by President Obama's science advisor John Holdren as a top recommended read.
 In addition, she currently blogs at Scientific American.

 Sheril's writing has appeared in publications such as Bloomberg and CNN frequently covering topics that bridge science and society from hydraulic fracturing to climate change.
 Her work has also been published in scientific journals including Science and Nature and she is featured in the anthology The Best American Science Writing 2010.

 Sheril speaks regularly around the country to audiences at universities, federal agencies, and museums.
 She has appeared in documentaries and been a guest on such programs as CBS This Morning and The Today Show.
 She has also served on the program committee for the American Association for the Advancement of Science (AAAS) and been a TEDGlobal and TEDx speaker.